MGDSStudio/Processing_multiplatform_project_template/README.md

 5) Select "Application"
 6) Fill the field
 Name: - Desktop launcher
 JDK or JRE - select your JDK (Java development kit).
-The version must be 1.8 or more Select the module whose classpath should be used to run... - -cp Processing_multiplatform_project_template.desktop.main The fully qualified name of the class that contains the main method.. - io.itch.mgdsstudio.processingproject.desktop.DesktopLauncher
+The version must be 1.8 or more.
+Prefer to use the same JDK as in the Project Structure properties.
+Select the module whose classpath should be used to run... - -cp Processing_multiplatform_project_template.desktop.main The fully qualified name of the class that contains the main method.. - io.itch.mgdsstudio.processingproject.desktop.DesktopLauncher
 7) Mark: Store as project file